lorenzejay/phastos-automate-extension/README.md

 - `phastos-automate.workspaceApps` : Set an array of applications you want to launch open.
 - `phastos-automate.browserConfig` : Set an browser context for automating opening browser (Google Chrome, Arc, and Brave) with specific tabs.
 - `phastos-automate.terminalConfig` : Set an terminal context for automating running processes like `npm run dev` for your project or even open new VS Code windows based on passed filepath.
+- `phastos-automate.focusMode` : Automatically quit apps not selected for your workspace.

 ## Telemetry